(For further information on spectroscopy, see:

 Rowan, Lawrence C., Kingston, Marguerite J., Crowley, James K., Spectral Reflectance of Carbonatites and Related Alkalic Igneous Rocks: Selected Samples from Four North American Localities, Economic Geology, Vol 81, 1986, pp. 857-871.

 40 kV - 30 mA, 6.5-9.5 keV

 File: prox35,mdi (smear mount on quartz plate)

 References: JCPDS #24-1006, 22-0848, 40-08240, 45-11740

 Comment: The dominant phase has strong narrow peaks but poor resolution of alpha1-alpha2.
-The cell face-centered cubic with a=5.39 anstroms; peak positions and intensities match those in JCPDS #24-1006.
+The cell face-centered cubic with a=5.39 Angstroms; peak positions and intensities match those in JCPDS #24-1006.
 The unindexed reflections are moderately weak to weak, broad, poorly formed, and do not resolve alpha1-alpha2.
-Simple boolean search of the PDF database using Pr composition and the two stongest unindexed reflections (at 3.23 and 2.24 angstroms) suggests that K3PrF6 and K2PrF5 (which have peaks that overlap those of cubic PrO2) may be contaminants.
+Simple boolean search of the PDF database using Pr composition and the two strongest unindexed reflections (at 3.23 and 2.24 Angstroms) suggests that K3PrF6 and K2PrF5 (which have peaks that overlap those of cubic PrO2) may be contaminants.

 COMPOSITIONAL_ANALYSIS_TYPE: None # XRF, EM(WDS), ICP(Trace), WChem